devmeto5/Frontend-Testing-Automation-Cypress/README.md

 **Tasks and Roles**:

-- Creating Cypress tests for frontend testing, which will run automatically with every cloud build.
+- Creating Cypress tests for frontend testing, which will run automatically with every cloud build
 - Providing the ability to run tests manually by team members during new feature development.
 - Creating a stable automated testing system that integrates into the existing CI/CD process to ensure product quality at every stage of development.